Illinois Compiled Statutes

 In counties with less than 3,000,000 inhabitants, a list of all property

-charged with delinquent special assessments and forfeited to the State at the
+charged with delinquent special assessments and forfeited to the county at the

 sale shall be returned to the collector of the levying municipality.